Wellcome Principal Research Fellow

-Epigenetic inheritance: establishment and transmission of specialized chromatin domains
+Epigenetic inheritance: establishment and transmission of specialised chromatin domains

 Our main questions are:

 1. How do DNA, RNA and chromatin signatures instigate the assembly of specialized chromatin domains?

 2. How does chromatin architecture and subnuclear compartmentalization affect specialised chromatin domains?